-"Vitamin B" or "vitamin B-complex" are common terms used to refer to all of the many B-vitamins collectively; B-complex dietary supplements contain most or all of the B-complex vitamins.
-The B-complex vitamins include biotin, folic acid, choline, inositol, vitamin B-1, vitamin B-2, vitamin B-3, vitamin B-5, vitamin B-6, vitamin B-12, and often choline, inositol and biotin.
+"Vitamin B" or "vitamin B-complex" are common terms used to refer to all of the many B-vitamins collectively.
+A B-complex dietary supplement contains most or all of the B-complex vitamins.
+The B-complex vitamins include biotin, folic acid, choline, inositol, vitamin B-1, vitamin B-2, vitamin B-3, vitamin B-5, vitamin B-6 and vitamin B-12.

 Health Benefits of B-complex Vitamins

 A complete list of all the functions and benefits of the B-vitamins would fill a textbook.
 Most B-vitamins function as enzyme cofactors, needed to manufacture or utilize vital enzymes.
 B-vitamins play an important role in the absorption and utilization of nutrients, and the creation of energy from food.
 Together, the B-complex is essential for proper cell structure and function of all cells throughout life.
 B-vitamins support the muscles, liver, kidneys, cardiovascular system, brain and nervous system, as well as reproductive and immune system health.

 The B-vitamin content of food is highly variable and many B-vitamins are easily destroyed through cooking, storage and processing.
 Furthermore, the human body cannot store significant quantities of most B-vitamins, making B-complex supplementation essential for everyone concerned with maintaining optimal health.
 In poor health, the need for B-complex vitamins becomes even more acute, especially with respect to conditions like malabsorption syndromes, alcoholism, immune system dysfunction and some types of cardiovascular disease.